RightsandWrongsgit/ARMTEC/business/purchaseintent.md

 A positive of the internet option is better security of the concept statements being used in the research than what is physically mailed.
 The negative aspects of the internet approach is concern over sample frame skew among seniors who can’t be assumed to have ubiquitous high speed connections, needed to display highly graphical promotional concepts, is uniformly across all senior age groups.
 Bids recommending internet fielding must address how these limitations will be managed.

-Study Flow and Information to be Collected:

-PHASE-I

-Seven Over-65 Pharmacy Benefit Test Concepts (100 Interviews per cell, 700 total Interviews):

-I. Screener and Awareness Measurement.
-Awareness of Carrier
-Awareness of specific product
-Screener (by product eligibility requirements for all respondents and confirming Humana product use for Control Group.
-Current Product Carrier and Product (for share calculation in internal control logic)

-II.
-Mail the Concepts to be tested.

-III.
-Phone Questionnaire Follow-up.

-Seven Over-65 Pharmacy Benefit Concepts, each with a Second Existing Product Calibration Concept for STM purchase intent control adjustment back validation.
-Both concepts in each cell will minimally include the purchase intent measures for both and enough diagnostics for the calibration control concept that it is not obvious to the respondent which the test and which is the control concept.

-Five-point purchase intent scale
-Number of units would purchase (individual, spouse, etc) Six-point intensity-of-liking scale
-Five-point value-for-the-price scale
-Five-point new and different scale
-Diagnostics (strengths, weaknesses, attributes) Current Product Use (reconfirm or minimally link in from screener response to those will full survey record from follow-up questionnaire).
-Demographics

-PHASE-II

-Three run-off Over-65 Pharmacy Benefit Test Concepts (500 Interviews per cell, 1500 total Interviews):

-I. Screener and Awareness Measurement.
-Awareness of Carrier
-Awareness of specific product
-Screener (by product eligibility requirements for all respondents and confirming Humana product use for Control Group.
-Current Product Carrier and Product (for share calculation in internal control logic)

-II.
-Mail the Concepts to be tested.

-III.
-Phone Questionnaire Follow-up.

-Three Over-65 Pharmacy Benefit Concepts, each with a Second Existing Product Calibration Concept for STM purchase intent control adjustment back validation.
-Both concepts in each cell will minimally include the purchase intent measures for both and enough diagnostics for the calibration control concept that it is not obvious to the respondent which the test and which is the control concept.

-Five-point purchase intent scale
-Number of units would purchase (individual, spouse, etc) Six-point intensity-of-liking scale
-Five-point value-for-the-price scale
-Five-point new and different scale
-Diagnostics (strengths, weaknesses, attributes) Current Product Use (reconfirm or minimally link in from screener response to those will full survey record from follow-up questionnaire).
-Demographics

-Data Tabulation:

-Screener Collected Data –

-Awareness Measures-Company:
-Top of Mind Company Awareness
-Unaided Company Awareness
-Aided Company Awareness

-Awareness Measures-Product:
-Aided Awareness Over-65 Pharmacy Benefit Product (ghost measure calibration) Aided Awareness Humana Control Calibration Product Aided Awareness Competitive Over-65 Pharmacy Benefit Product(s) Aided Awareness Competitive Product within Control Calibration Product Type Aided Awareness Bogus Product within Control Calibration Product Type (bogus measure calibration) Insured Rates:
-Uninsured Rate
-Type of Coverage Rates
-Carrier Company
-Carrier Product

-Product Understanding:
-Product Features by –
-Type of Coverage
-Carrier Company
-Carrier Product

-**************************

 #### Screener and Awareness Questionnaire